 Follow the step by step process or choose what situation that best describes you:

-The Bureau of Labor Statistics reports that the mean annual salary earned by a Missouri lawyer in May 2011 was $107,490.
+The Bureau of Labor Statistics reports that the mean annual salary earned by a Missouri lawyer in May 2017 was $97,700.
 Lawyers working in certain parts of the state earned more than average.
-For example, lawyers practicing in the Kansas City area earned an average of $118,480 annually.
-Lawyers practicing in the Columbia area made an average annual salary of $110,020.
-Those in the St. Louis area earned an average annual wage of $109,470.
-Missouri has over 28,000 licensed lawyers, according to the “Your Missouri Courts” website.
-More than 1000 people become members of the Missouri bar annually.
+For example, lawyers practicing in the Kansas City area earned an average of $98,050 annually.
+Those in the St. Louis area earned an average annual wage of $104,420.
+Missouri has over 12,000 actively practicing lawyers, according to the American Bar Association.
 If you wish to count yourself among that number, read on.

 The Missouri Board of Law Examiners (MBLE) does not require that you complete any specific pre-legal undergraduate education in your quest to become a Missouri lawyer.
 However, if you intend to apply to American Bar Association-accredited law schools, which is a requirement of the MBLE, you must have a minimum of a bachelor’s degree in any subject prior to law school entrance.